Table of Contents[Hide][Show]

 Cook Together, But Differently

 The staying-elsewhere grandchildren really ought to still experience baking cookies with Grandma.
-If their kitchen and yours were set up in advance, a regular Zoom or a long Facetime could have each household following the same family-favorite recipe.
+If their kitchen and yours were set up in advance, a regular Zoom or a long Facetime chat can have those spread-out households following the same family-favorite recipe.

 Don’t expect perfect camera angles.
 This kind of togetherness requires motion: phone or tablet or laptop jiggling as the cooking action changes.

-If Thanksgiving dinner recipes seem like the right long distance cooking, set up the kitchens intending to watch the Macy’s Thanksgiving Day parade too.
-That can offer easy conversation oohing and aahing as the floats and gigantic balloons pass by on two televisions in two homes far apart.
+If Thanksgiving dinner recipes seem like the right long-distance cooking, set up the kitchens intending to watch the Macy’s Thanksgiving Day parade too.
+That can offer easy conversation oohing and aahing as the floats and gigantic balloons pass by on televisions in homes across the miles.

 What About Beloved Books?